markbirss/SqueezeAudioDIY-1/README.md

 Requirements:
 -------------
-- Debian Jessie and higher
+- Debian Jessie or higher
-- Ubuntu 14.04 and higher
+- Ubuntu 14.04 or higher

 Supported Architecture:
 -----------------------